Bezique: Further notes on scoring

 The declared cards, left face upwards on the table, still form part of the hand, and are played to subsequent tricks at the discretion of the holder.
 When no more cards are left in the stock, the method of play alters.
-No further declarations may be made and the only additional score now possible is for brisques in the remaining tricks, scored by the winner of the trick.
+No further declarations may be made.
+The only additional score now possible is for brisques in the remaining tricks, scored by the winner of the trick.

-The mode of play for these last eight tricks is according to normal whist rules in that each player must now follow suit if possible, with the additional constraint that they must win the trick if possible, by playing a higher card or by ruffing.
+The mode of play for these last eight tricks is according to normal whist rules, in that each player must now follow suit if possible, with the additional constraint that they must win the trick if possible, by playing a higher card or by ruffing.

 Step-by-step guide to the game (two-player version)

 Bezique is not generally perceived to be a difficult game, though remembering the possible meld combinations and scoring can be confusing for the complete novice.
 There are also a number of small rules, such as the high ranking of cards with a face value of ten, the ability to swap sevens with the trump card and so on, that beginners should keep in mind.

 Once the general pattern of playing a trick, declaring a meld (if any) and then drawing a new card from the talon is established in the mind, the player should then focus on tactics.